COS301-SE-2025/Save-n-Bite/documentation/Food_Listing_service_contract.md

-# Food Listings API Documentation
+# Food Listings Service Contract

 ## Overview
 API for managing food listings, allowing providers to create, update, and manage their food offerings, and customers to browse available listings.